D3CL4NZ/DEKKO/README.md

 ## About

-DEKKO is a general-purpose moderation, music, and server management Discord ~~bot~~ app (I still do not know why Discord decided to change the name from bot to app).
+DEKKO is a general-purpose moderation, music, and server management Discord ~~bot~~ app (I still do not know why Discord decided to change the name from bot to app), originally created to be a free, open-source alternative to MEE6, after they more or less became a money grab.
+DEKKO's rich feature set and frequent updates make it a great addition to your Discord server.
+Feel free to fork this repo and modify DEKKO as you wish.
+If you decide to make any modifications and host your own fork of DEKKO, all I ask is that you do credit the original.

 ## Features